Ward Nicholas Boylston

-Ward Nicholas Boylston (1747–1828; born Ward Hallowell), a descendant of the physician Zabdiel Boylston, was an American merchant, a philanthropist, and benefactor of Harvard University.
-He was a brother of Admiral Sir Benjamin Hallowell Carew, one of Nelson's Band of Brothers, and a nephew of Governor Moses Gill.
-He was brother in law to John Elmsley, Chief Justice of Upper and Lower Canada (via marriage to his sister Mary).
+Ward Nicholas Boylston (1747–1828; born Ward Hallowell), was an American merchant, a philanthropist, and benefactor of Harvard University.

-Biography
+Early life

-He was born in Boston and spent much of his life there.
+Boylston was born in Boston, Province of Massachusetts, and spent much of his life there.
 His father, Benjamin Hallowell III, Esq., was the Commissioner of Customs, and the family lived in the Jamaica Plain end of what was then the town of Roxbury, just south of Boston.
-His mother, Mrs. Mary (Boylston) Hallowell, was the daughter of Thomas Boylston, and a first cousin of Susanna Boylston, the mother of the 2nd President of the United States, John Adams, and grandmother of the 6th President, John Quincy Adams.
+His mother, Mary (Boylston) Hallowell, was the daughter of Thomas Boylston and granddaughter of physician Thomas Boylston Jr. Her uncle was the physician Zabdiel Boylston.
+Mary's first cousin Susanna Boylston was the mother of the second president of the United States, John Adams, and grandmother of the sixth president, John Quincy Adams.